 - This code creates a module called Count_Selected_Rows.

-⧪ And in Step 5, before running the code, select a range first.
-Here I have selected my whole data set (Without the Column Headers).
+- Before running the code, select a range first.
+Here, the whole data set without the Column Headers.

-For example, let’s create a Macro that will count the number of students who got marks less than 40.
+Let’s create a macro that will count the number of students who achieved marks less than 40.

 Code: